DrKLO/Telegram/README.md

+## Fork from the original Telegram client for Android

+Add and option allowing to select TLS Fingerprint at the MTPRoto proxy tab

 ## Telegram messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.